+these two semesters.
 All applications for admission to this program will be handled through the hospital schools of nursing.

-The following courses constitute the two semesters' work:
+The following courses constitut te the t wo semesters' work:

-First Semester Second Semester
+First Semester A P 48 Second Semester ₩

-Credits Credits
+- 11 h Credits A+1" "6" Credits

-Anatomy and Physiology 31 5 Microbiology 33 3
+Anatomy and Physiology 3 47 -54 Microbiology 33 3

 Chemistry 25 4 Diet Therapy 3

 Foods 43 3 History of Nursing 3

-Psychology 51 2 Nursing Arts I 2
+Psychology 51 3 Nursing Arts I 2

-Sociology 21 2 Pharmacology I 2
+Sociology 21 3 Pharmacology I 2

-• Intro. to Medical Science 3
+Intro. to Medical Science 3

-· · · · · · · · · · · · · · · · · · · 16 Professional Adjustments 1

-• • • • • -
+18 Professional Adjustments 1